taoshidev/proprietary-trading-network/docs/miner.md

 2. Miner will be penalized if they are not providing consistent predictions to the system.
 The details of this may be found [here](https://github.com/taoshidev/proprietary-trading-network/blob/main/vali_objects/utils/position_utils.py).
 3. Positions must be open for a minimum of one minute.
 4. A miner can have a maximum of 200 positions open.
+5. A miner's order will be ignored if placing a trade outside of market hours
+6. A miner's order will be ignored if they are rate limited (maliciously sending too many requests)
-5. A portfolio that falls more than 10% of the maximum value will be eliminated.
+7. A portfolio that falls more than 10% of the maximum value will be eliminated.
-6. A portfolio that falls more than 5% in a single day from a daily max will be eliminated.
+8. A portfolio that falls more than 5% in a single day from a daily max will be eliminated.

 The goal of the miner is to make a consistently competitive trading strategy.
 We track the returns for each miner over the past 30 days, and use this information to build a score for them.
 If you have a few great trades on the morning, you could be pushed to the top of the rankings that same day.
 We use a historical decay to discourage miners from sitting on a single good trade, that decay dampens prior positive returns but also dampens losses, giving miners a new chance to participate on bad returns.
 The historical decay function used can be found [here](https://github.com/taoshidev/proprietary-trading-network/blob/main/vali_objects/scoring/historical_scoring.py).